-New Collaborative Learning Trust: Vision, Values and Purpose
+New Collaborative Learning Trust: Vision, Values and Culture

 The Trust was created in 2015 by governors and senior leaders of New College Pontefract, an outstanding sixth form college, a National Teaching School, an academy sponsor and the project team behind a free school application and a free school in pre-opening.
 The vision for the Trust grew out of our commitment to share our strengths and collaborate with others to improve outcomes for young people.

 Over the last two years the college has pursued a clear strategy for outward-facing work in order to make a strong contribution to the self-improving school-led system.
 College leaders and governors have engaged with the opportunities presented in education policy to share excellence and expertise in quantifiable ways, supporting the government’s priorities of raising attainment and narrowing gaps.

 Our Colleges and Schools will make a significant difference to the lives of young people.

 As a result, together we will make a positive contribution to social mobility.

 The Trust and its colleges will bring tangible benefits.